 Language plays a pivotal role in transmitting health-communication information, likewise it determines the adequacy issues of existing product warning texts available in the mainstream supermarkets and drugstores.
 This research posits the question: What are the lexical features of selected medicine product warnings in the Philippines?
-Such an inquiry brings to the fore some significant implications for the adequacy requirements of product warnings, realizing the vitality of cautionary texts for consumers.
+This inquiry brings important implications for the adequacy requirements of product warnings, realizing the vitality of cautionary texts for consumers.